Obatobi-dev/Obatobi-dev/README.md

 - 👋 Hi, I’m @Obatobi-dev, i'm a web developer.
 LAMP stack is my stack.
-- 💞️ I’m always opened for whatsoever collaboration and i also love working on tough projects
+- 💞️ I’m always opened for whatsoever collaboration and i also love working on though projects
 - Connect with me via Email: obatobi.dev@gmail.com

 <!---